KristianColville1/raza-noodles/README.md

 ## Credits

 ### The logo
-I created the branding and logo here [External link to hatchful.shopify.com](https://hatchful.shopify.com/)
+I created the branding and logo here [link to hatchful.shopify.com](https://hatchful.shopify.com/)

 ### Content